-Our choice: A1 Sportback 1.4 TFSI 140 Sport
+Our choice: A1 Sportback 1.0 TFSI Sport (due Spring 2015)

 Under the skin the Audi A1 Sportback is identical to the three-door car, so it drives just as well.
 Its low weight and compact size make it agile in the corners, and an electronic differential that's fitted as standard gently brakes the wheel with least grip, so it resists understeer well and grips hard when you apply the power.

 All A1 Sportbacks come with ESP and six airbags as standard.
 There have been no major recalls on the three-door version of the A1, and seeing as the Sportback is based on the same platform and uses the same engines, it’s a similar story here.

 Thanks to an extra six millimetres in height and six millimetres in width, the A1 Sportback has a little extra headroom and legroom compared to the three-door A1.
-All UK cars come with five seats as standard, but don’t expect masses of space in the back, tall adults will still find it a squeeze to sit behind one another.
+All UK cars come with five seats as standard, but don’t expect masses of space in the back - tall adults will still find it a squeeze to sit behind one another.

-The cleverest engine by far though is the brand new 138bhp 1.4 TFSI which features a development of the system already seen on the Audi S8’s 4.0-litre V8.
-It can shut down two of its four-cylinders on light throttle loads, saving around 5mpg of fuel – the result is 60.1mpg and 109g/km.
+The cleverest engine by far though is the brand new 148bhp 1.4 TFSI which features a development of the system already seen on the Audi S8’s 4.0-litre V8.
+It can shut down two of its four-cylinders on light throttle loads, saving around 5mpg of fuel – the result is 58.9mpg and 111g/km of CO2.